Azure-Samples/openhack-production/frontend/README.md

 ### Modify Environment Variables

 * Follow the guide on how to run the Backend locally.
 You can find the README [here](../api/README.md)
-* Once the Backend has started, you will want to get the port the Backend uses *(local port may change depending upon the IDE being used)* and modify the `VUE_APP_BACKEND` environment variable value in the `env.development` file.
+* Once the Backend has started, you will want to get the port the Backend uses *(local port may change depending upon the IDE being used)* and modify the `VUE_APP_BACKEND` environment variable value in the `.env.development.local` file.
 See below:

 ```bash
 VUE_APP_BACKEND=https://localhost:5001